zsofiasomlai/pbx-group-security/content/challenges/technical/TE-VM-vlan-misconfiguration.md

 skills      : Secure Architecture, Vulnerability Management, Incident Response
 ---

 A misconfiguration is identified in the VLAN configuration.
-Users in the guest wifi can access internal systems.
+Users in the guest WiFi can access internal systems.

 - Handle the vulnerability by answering the key questions: